MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/user_guide/models/lm.rst

 Pretrained language models
 **************************

-There are several places that contain pretrained language models that can be imported to MFA.
+There are several places that contain pretrained :term:`language models` that can be imported to MFA.

 .. csv-table::
    :header: "Source", "Language", "Link"